-When the disk is connected, the Virtual disk(s) connected successfully message will appear.
+When the disk is mounted, the Virtual disk(s) mounted successfully message will appear.

-You cannot connect a split image if its files are stored on separate removable disks.
-However you can connect such image if you copy all the files into one folder on a hard disk.
+You cannot mount a split image if its files are stored on separate removable disks.
+However you can mount such image if you copy all the files into one folder on a hard disk.

-Note: While R-Drive Image is connecting an image, Windows itself may install additional software required to run the virtual logical disks correctly.
+Note: While R-Drive Image is mounting an image, Windows itself may install additional software required to run the virtual logical disks correctly.
 In this case follow Windows on-screen instructions.